iorvd/iorvd.github.io/content/posts/of-expert-trust.md

 problems', sometimes it's 'being able to solve the problems as fast as possible using the available tools and people'.

-I remember Tony Faddell in 'Build' said that "be CTO/Tech lead is not about being the best engineer in the company/team", which makes sense.
+I remember Tony Fadell in 'Build' said that "be CTO/Tech lead is not about being the best engineer in the company/team", which makes sense.
 It's about being able to manage resources you possess in the best possible way, which often are teams and people around you.